Kings vs. Warriors Injury Report Today - April 30

 Kings Season Insights

-- In their last 10 games, the Kings have been putting up 112.8 points per contest, an average that's much lower than the 120.7 they've scored over the course of the 2022-23 season.
+- The Kings have seen a decrease in scoring recently, putting up 112.8 points per game in their last 10 contests, 7.9 points fewer than the 120.7 they've scored this season.

-- Sacramento connects on 13.8 three-pointers per game (fifth-most in the league) while shooting 36.9% from deep (ninth-best in the NBA).
-It is making 1.3 more threes per contest than its opponents, who drain 12.5 per game while shooting 37.3%.

 Kings vs. Warriors Betting Info